-Interruption < 30 ms - the amplifier will remain in the transmit state.
+Interruption < 30 mS - the amplifier will continue to operate normally.

-Interruption > 30ms < 3 seconds - a degradation of RF performance can be expected and the amplifier will leave the transmit state.
+Interruption > 30mS < 3 Seconds - a degradation of RF performance can be expected and the amplifier will leave the transmit state.
 When the mains supply returns, the amplifier will automatically re-enter the transmit state within 1 second.
 All operating parameters will be as previously set.

-Interruption > 3 seconds - a degradation of RF performance can be expected and the amplifier will leave the transmit state.
+Interruption > 3 Seconds - a degradation of RF performance can be expected and the amplifier will leave the transmit state.
 When the mains supply returns, the amplifier will remain in the off state until the user selects another operating state either manually or automatically.